Phonicmas/BiotechExpansionWarhammer40k/README.md

 2. Psycaster tree & abilities - ONGOING

 # TODO
-1. Set up Powers or Vanilla Expanded Psycasts
+1. Set up Powers for Vanilla Psycasts Expanded

 # Planned Features:
 1. Psyker Gene for Biotech is required for using Psycasts in this mod